 How is vertical talus treated?

 Vertical talus will not resolve by itself and needs medical attention.
 The treatment for vertical talus is similar to that of clubfoot.
-Under the leadership of Dr. Dobbs, the Clubfoot Center at St. Louis Children’s Hospital has become the nation’s premier foot deformity clinic specializing in the nonsurgical Ponseti method for cast correction of clubfoot.
-Dr. Dobbs is using his expertise to develop and advance a modified Ponseti method for the treatment of vertical talus.
+St. Louis Children’s Hospital has become the nation’s premier foot deformity clinic specializing in the nonsurgical Ponseti method for cast correction of clubfoot.
+We used our expertise to develop and advance a modified Ponseti method for the treatment of vertical talus.

 Even when well corrected through the modified Ponseti method, however, vertical talus tends to relapse.
 For that reason, parents play a key role in the success of treatment by closely following instructions for bracing and stretching.
-This requires patients to wear a brace called the Dobbs Dynamic Clubfoot Bar for 23 hours a day during the first three months, and then 12-14 hours a day (naps and nighttime) for two years.
+This requires patients to wear a brace for 23 hours a day during the first three months, and then 12-14 hours a day (naps and nighttime) for two years.
 Parents also are taught stretching exercises for their child’s foot that are done at every diaper change (at least four times a day) to maintain flexibility.